-Based on (i) the number of shares of common stock outstanding as of March 31, 2020 and including the 22,222,222 shares to be sold in this offering at the assumed public offering price of \$0.90 per share, the last reported sale price of our common stock on the Nasdaq Global Market on June 1, 2020, and (ii) the 6,953,003 shares of common stock issuable in connection with the B. Riley Conversion, based on the outstanding principal amount and accrued interest under the B. Riley Convertible Note as of March 31, 2020 and an assumed public offering price of \$0.90 per share, the last reported sales price of our common stock on the Nasdaq Global Market on June 1, 2020, upon the closing of this offering, our executive officers, directors and current beneficial owners of 5% or more of our common stock will, in the aggregate, beneficially own approximately 37% of our common stock (assuming no exercise of the underwriters' option to purchase an additional 3,333,333 shares of common stock).
+Based on (i) the number of shares of common stock outstanding as of March 31, 2020 and including the 32,000,000 shares to be sold in this offering at the public offering price of \$0.75 per share, and (ii) the 8,343,603 shares of common stock issuable in connection with the B. Riley Conversion, based on the outstanding principal amount and accrued interest under the B. Riley Convertible Note as of March 31, 2020 and the public offering price of \$0.75 per share, upon the closing of this offering, our executive officers, directors and current beneficial owners of 5% or more of our common stock will, in the aggregate, beneficially own a significant percentage of our common stock.
 This ownership percentage does not reflect the potential purchase of shares of common stock in this offering by certain of our executive officers and directors.
 These stockholders, acting together, will be able to significantly influence all matters requiring stockholder approval, including the election and removal of directors and any merger or other significant corporate transactions.
 The interests of this group of stockholders may not coincide with the interests of other stockholders.